KPZ fluctuations in the planar stochastic heat equation: Skorokhod integral

 \subsection{Classical Skorokhod integral}

-To provide some motivation for the Skorokhod integral (our definition, as well as the classical one), let's look at the finite dimensional case.
+We will show that Definition \ref{d:skorokhod} of the Skorokhod integral given in this article is an $L^1$ extension of the standard or classical definition.
+The precise statement will be given in Lemma \ref{l1extension} below.
+Before we do this, we provide some motivation for the Skorokhod integral (our definition, as well as the classical one), looking at the finite dimensional case.
 A natural requirement is that for deterministic functions (in this case, vectors $G$ in $\mathbb R^n$) the Skorokhod integral should be the inner product, Now let's say we are in $n=1$, and ask what the integral of a polynomial $G$ in $\xi$ should be.
 One option might be $G\xi $, but it does not have mean zero, for example when $G=\xi$.
 If we want it to have zero expectation, we need to introduce a correction, $\ssint G \xi =G \xi ~+$ correction.
 It is reasonable that the correction would be a polynomial in $\xi$ of lower degree.
-Moreover, to be reminiscent of the Ito integral, we may want iterated integrals of 1 to be orthogonal.
+Moreover, to be reminiscent of the It\^o integral, we may want iterated integrals of 1 to be orthogonal.
 For polynomials $G$, these two requirements define a unique integral